AAMI and Endoscopy

-It takes a village to compose a standard for The Association for the Advancement of Medical Instrumentation (AAMI).
-These experts in sterilization volunteer their time and energy, focusing on patients and best practices for all healthcare.
-Each committee is made up of manufacturers, scientists, and health care practitioners in surgical services, endoscopy units, and sterile processing.
+Many experts are involved in creating guidelines for The Association for the Advancement of Medical Instrumentation (AAMI).
+These experts in sterilization volunteer their time and energy to improve the standard of care for patients and clarify procedures for providers.
+Committees are made up of manufacturers, scientists, and health care practitioners in surgical services, endoscopy units, and sterile processing.
 Their range of expertise in practice and experience extends from large university health systems to small ambulatory surgery centers.
-Collectively, they come together to share their knowledge and to speak for the practitioner, the user, and the manufacturer.
+Collectively, they come together to share their knowledge and standardize reprocessing to keep patients safe and reduce healthcare costs.

-It has taken a long seven years for the committee of Working Group 84 (ST-WG84 – Endoscope reprocessing WG) to update Standard 91.
-In 2021, a new updated version of Standard 91 was released, and while it may be a bit more comprehensive, the detail provided in the new version will serve endoscopists for some time to come.
-AAMI states, “the document pays meticulous attention to all steps in the processing of flexible endoscopes and accessories is critical to ensure that they are rendered safe for subsequent patient use.”
+The committee of Working Group 84 (ST-WG84 – Endoscope reprocessing WG) spent seven years updating standard 91.
+In 2021, a new updated version of Standard 91 was released, and the detail provided in the new version continues to serve endoscopists in many different settings.
+AAMI states, “The document pays meticulous attention to all steps in the processing of flexible endoscopes and accessories is critical to ensure that they are rendered safe for subsequent patient use.”

-The guidance reaches each of the following endoscopes in health care facilities:
+The guidance created by the AAMI covers each of the following endoscopes in healthcare facilities:

 In short, “The updated standard provides new guidelines for precleaning, leak-testing, cleaning, packaging (where indicated), storage, high-level disinfection, and/or sterilizing.”
 Specifically, the classification for high-risk scopes, such as bronchoscopes and ureteroscopes.
-It provides an updated guidance for drying, as well as proper storage and handling.
-There are recommendations against manual disinfection, guidance for testing water in automated endoscope reprocessors (AERs).
+It provides updated guidance for drying, proper storage, and handling.
+In addition, the updated standard includes recommendations against manual disinfection and guidance for testing water in automated endoscope reprocessors (AERs).
 This will avoid the final-rinse water re-contaminating the scopes.
-Be sure to read the guidance for determining the length of storage, or “hang time,” that a scope can withstand before needing to be reprocessed, as well as the drying guidelines.
+Practitioners should be sure to read the guidance for determining the length of storage, or “hang time,” that a scope can withstand before needing to be reprocessed, as well as the drying guidelines.

-As we review the guidance documents and standards in AAMI, it is important to understand the guidance language from a must to a shall.
-A must guides the processor that describes “unavoidable” situations, including those mandated by government regulation.
-A shall requires the SP to strictly follow the guidelines.
-A should indicates that among several possibilities one is recommended as particularly suitable, that a certain course of action is preferred but not necessarily required.
-A may indicates that a course of action is permissible within the limits of the recommended practice.
-A can is a statement of possibility and capability.
+In reviewing guidelines, it is important to understand the language used to describe the importance of different actions.
+The word must describe “unavoidable” situations, including those mandated by government regulation.
+The word shall require the SP to strictly follow the guidelines.
+The word should indicate that among several possibilities one is recommended as particularly suitable, that a certain course of action is preferred but not necessarily required.
+Using may indicate that a course of action is permissible within the limits of the recommended practice, while the word can is a statement of possibility and capability.

 The increase of care in the updated standard involves Cleaning Verification Testing that states the following: